graz-sh/graz/docs/docs/constants/chains.md

 # Chains

-`graz` provide some mainnet and testnet chains.
+`graz` provides the following mainnet and testnet chains.

 ### Mainnet